roberddd/batchgenie/docs/rendering_asset_previews.md

 ![Render Save Location](images/render_asset_previews_render_settings.png){ .img-box align=left }

-Here, you'll find settings for aspect ratio, resolution, and other Blender default render settings you're likely already familiar with.
+Here, you'll find settings for the render engine, aspect ratio, resolution, and other Blender default render settings you're likely already familiar with.

-!!! info2 "Asset Preview Resolution"
+!!! tip "Tip for Asset Preview Resolution"
     When rendering images to use as previews for the Assets themselves, the previews saved inside the Asset are limited to 256x256 pixels.
 With that said, the recommended render resolution is 512x512, which improves overall sharpness even if saved at a lower resolution afterward.
 This offers an improvement over Blender's default Asset Preview resolution of 128x128 pixels.

 <div style="clear:both"></div>